 Chances are you’ve applied for a credit card in the past.
 You simply pick the card you want, give the lender your name, birthday, social security number, address, and income information, and the lender makes their decision.

 However, businesses come with more risk.
 If your business closes its doors, the lender may not be able to collect the debts your business owes.
 So, the application process is a bit more involved for a business credit card than a personal one.
-Below, you'll find the answer to the question, "How to get approved for a business credit card."
+Below, you'll find the answer to the question, "How to open a business credit card."

 Step #1: Assess your needs